-Step 1 Find a recent electricity bill – let us know who your supplier is and confirm that the MPAN is correct.
+Step 1 Find a recent electricity bill if you have one and let us know by either telephone or email who your supplier is and confirm that the MPAN above is correct.

-Step 3 Ring your electricity supplier – inform them that you have received this letter from [Distributors Company Name}.
+Step 2 Ring your electricity supplier – inform them that you have received this letter from [Distributors Company Name].

-Step 4 Ask them to take the required action to update {Distributors Company Name} records.
+Step 3 Ask them to take the required action to update [Distributors Company Name] records.

-Step 5 Contact us by telephone / email or letter using the contact details provided at the top of this letter if you are not currently receiving bills and you do not have an electricity supplier for your property.
+Step 4 Contact us by telephone / email or letter using the contact details provided at the top of this letter to tell us if you are not currently receiving bills or if you do not have an electricity supplier for your property or if you are waiting for your chosen electricity supplier to contact you.

-If you are in the process of registering with an electricity supplier please ask them to contact us urgently with confirmation that your premise is being registered.
+If you are in the process of getting contract with an electricity supplier please ask them to contact us urgently with confirmation that the supply to your property is being registered.

 Failure to take appropriate action may result in the electricity supply to the premises being cut-off.
-Please note there may be costs involved in the disconnection and reconnection of the supply.
+Please note that there may be costs involved in the disconnection and reconnection of the supply.

 Yours Faithfully

-Harrison, Sarah
+McKenna, Sarah

 [Type the sender title]